Skip to main content

 1. Select Governance from the top navigation bar, and then select Budgets.

-2. Select + New budget in the upper-right corner on the Budgets screen.
+2. Select Create new budget in the upper-right corner on the Budgets screen.

 To make a copy of an existing budget: